HydrolienF/Villageoys/README.md

 After 1st launch you can edit config in `plugins/Villageoys/config.yml`

 ## Test
-To test plugin you need Java 17+ to compile & package: `./gradlew shadowJar`
+To test plugin you need Java 17+ to compile & package: `./gradlew assemble`

 Then you need an 1.20 Minecraft server with PaperMc to run it.